 According to the Federal Motor Carrier Safety Administration, the number of truck accidents has been increasing significantly since 2009.
 While the overall percentage of fatal crashes has not increased at the same pace, they are still higher than they were a decade ago.

 Even in non-fatal crashes, injuries can be severe.
-Approximately 116,000 people were hurt in an accident involving a large truck in 2015 (the latest year for which data is available).
+Approximately 116,000 people were hurt in an accident involving a commercial truck in 2015 (the latest year for which data is available).

 Most Common Injuries Caused by Truck Accidents